xdeama/personal-site-hugo/hugo/content/en/blog/2026-02-08_ai-agent-security.md

 ### Conclusion

-Deciding where to run AI orchestration tools involves a trade-off between setup speed and specific security requirements.
-While direct host installations and containers offer convenience, the VM architecture provides the most robust protection for the underlying operating system.
-By isolating the AI and its tools at the hardware level, you can leverage the potential of the Model Context Protocol while maintaining a strictly controlled environment.
+Deciding where to run AI orchestration tools is a trade-off between setup speed and specific security requirements.
+Direct host installations and containers are convenient; a VM moves the boundary to the hardware level, which—depending on how each side is configured—is generally harder to cross than shared-kernel container isolation.
+No boundary is absolute (hypervisors have their own vulnerabilities), but it raises the bar while still letting you use the Model Context Protocol in a controlled environment.

 ## Practical Example: Isolation with macOS & Lima

-The technical implementation of this architecture is achieved using **Lima (Linux Machines)**.
-This tool leverages the native Virtualization.framework (`vz`) on macOS to run Linux guests with minimal overhead.
+The approach here is the VM itself, not any particular tool. **Lima (Linux Machines)** is simply the option I used on macOS—one of several ways to run a local VM.
+It leverages the native Virtualization.framework (`vz`) to run Linux guests with minimal overhead.

 My project **[lima-ai-cli-sandbox](https://github.com/xdeama/lima-ai-cli-sandbox)** implements the described isolation through the following mechanisms:

 ### Filesystem Restriction
-The decisive security factor of this setup is the deliberate restriction of file access by the user.
+A key security factor of this setup is the deliberate restriction of file access by the user.
 In the `lima-gemini.yaml`, access to the host is explicitly limited:

 * Instead of sharing the entire user directory, only the specific project directory is mounted to `/tmp/repository`.
 * Sensitive host data (SSH keys, browser profiles, documents) are not addressable by the VM.